October 2, 2014

 - “I don’t trust the scientific studies you cited.”

 No, these are not the notes from a group therapy session with chronically depressed people.
-These are quotes from testimonies at a Mesa County hearing regarding the development of Oil Shale on the Western Slope of Colorado.
-These are quotes from the brainaics opposed to Oil Shale development on the grounds that, well, it just isn’t good for people or the earth or children or anything for that matter, and it causes Autism and asthma.
+These are recorded testimonies from past County Commission hearings in Mesa County, Colorado, on the development of shale oil, Natural Gas, and other fossil fuels.
+Such mother fracking brainaics base their opposition on the solid science that…well…er…it just isn’t good for people or the earth or children or anything for that matter, and it causes Autism and asthma.

 So what the frack is fracking and why is it scarier than Godzilla?
 Fracking, or Hydraulic Fracturing for you egg heads, is another process that takes place way down deep under the earth where no one can contract Autism or have an asthma attack.
-Pressurized water, or a similar fluid like Diet Coke, is forced into rocks which contain natural gas or oil, fracturing the “source rocks” so the fossil fuel can then travel to “reservoir rocks” where it is then pumped to the surface.
-Getting fracked sounds dramatic, but on the surface what you feel it is the equivalent of a cow fart, or a flea slipping on George Clooney’s hair.
+Pressurized water, or a similar fluid like Coke Zero, is forced into rocks which contain natural gas or oil, fracturing the “source rocks” so the fossil fuel can then travel to “reservoir rocks” where it is then pumped to the surface.
+Getting fracked sounds dramatic, but on the surface what you feel it is the equivalent of a cow fart, or a flea slipping on Jared Leto’s hair.

-So why the frack do people line up at County Commission hearings to whine about how fossil fuel exploration and development causes Autism, and makes people sick, and causes kids to leave the lights on?
+So why the frack do people line up at the Colorado Legislature to whine about how fossil fuel exploration and development causes Autism, and makes people sick, and causes kids to leave the lights on?
 Because they think oil derricks and natural gas well heads and oil shale operations are ugly.
 It is the NIMBY (Not In My Back Yard) syndrome on steroids.
 IDIOT (I Deem It Obnoxious, so There) is the syndrome suffered by these Western Liberals who hate any kind of development.
 They don’t like ugly things cluttering up their view.
-The funny thing is, all these boobs that lined up to whine at the Court House drove ugly-arse, gas-guzzling, CO2 emitting, planet killing, polar bear murdering, habitat raping cars to get to the hearing.
+The funny thing is, all these boobs that lined up to whine at the Capitol drive ugly-arse, gas-guzzling, CO2 emitting, planet killing, polar bear murdering, habitat raping cars to get to there.
 I can say unequivocally that a natural gas well head, an oil derrick, and an oil shale slurpee machine are all a heck of a lot easier on the eyes than any Liberal’s “COEXIST” bumper sticker covered abomination.

 Let’s get serious for a minute about environmental impact.
 I love the earth.
 It is one of God’s crowning creations.
-I love children, I have four.
+I love children, I have a brood.
 I love animals, on a spit.
-I love blue sky and tall trees and a healthy ecosystem where nature creates the proper balance.
+I love blue sky and tall trees and a healthy ecosystem and big fat elk.
 Renewable energy such as solar, if developed to the point that it actually made a large scale difference, would destroy major swaths of the earth.
-For New York City to be electrified by solar energy would require an area the size of Arizona to be covered with solar cells.
+For New York City to be electrified by solar energy would require an area the size of Arizona to be covered with solar arrays.
 Wind turbines are killing bats and some species of endangered birds in alarming numbers.
-I did not hear one person at the oil shale hearing whine about wind farms murdering animals.
+Who on the left whines about wind farms murdering animals?
 How do they know that solar panels don’t cause Autism in bats, or asthma in Golden Eagles?
 Where’s the outcry?
 And you talk about ugly!
-The environmental footprints of solar and wind farms are like Godzilla; huge, ugly, and they kills innocent creatures!
+The environmental footprints of solar and wind farms are like Godzilla; huge, ugly, and deadly!
 The environmental footprint of a natural gas well head is about the same as your patio.
-An oil derrick takes up about a McDonald’s worth of vertical space, and a Weinerschnitzel’s worth of square footage on the surface.
+An oil derrick takes up about a Wawa’s worth of vertical space, and a Weinerschnitzel’s worth of square footage on the surface.
 And because the Energy Sector is largely Capitalistic and Conservative, they clean up after themselves and take their stuff when they leave.

 So what, really, is all the bellyaching about coming from the Environmental curmudgeon army?
 They are people who simply aren’t happy.
 There always has to be a crisis.
 There always has to be a victim.
 There always has to be a transmitter of learning disabilities and illnesses to the helpless.
 And, they drive ugly cars.